 How to get paid for a guest blog

 I firmly believe that if someone is making money out of a website on which your words appear, you deserve to be paid for those words.
-I don’t have a huge amount of money, although now I have a blog sponsor I will pay a tenner (£10 GBP) for each guest blog – so thanks to my lovely sponsor for making guest blog payment possible!
+I don’t have a huge amount of money, although now I am running some ads I can afford to pay £20 for each guest blog I publish.
+Payment will be sent in the week the story is published.

 I know it’s not a huge amount, but if I paid more I’d have to accept fewer guest blogs.
 As so many people want to submit guest blogs, I went with an amount that meant I could afford to accept one a week, while still giving you something that means you can buy a pint/book/delicious cake and have something nice in exchange for your words.

-As a rough comparison, if you’re looking to earn real money for writing online, the porn site BrightDesire pays $15 for flash fiction of a similar length, and most erotic anthologies I’ve seen pay £20-50 for a story of a few thousand words, if you want to do copywriting for a company you’re looking at £25-ish per hour, and my fellow sex blogger Cara Sutra has some amazing tips on how to get into adult copywriting.
+As a rough comparison, if you’re looking to earn real money for writing online, the porn site BrightDesire pays $15 for flash fiction of a similar length, and most erotic anthologies I’ve seen pay £20-50 for a story of a few thousand words.
+If you want to do copywriting for a company you’re looking at £30-50-ish per hour, and my fellow sex blogger Cara Sutra has some amazing tips on how to get into adult copywriting.